LandinMartensIQ/learning-to-program/2 - ListsLogicAndIterations/README.md

 # Submission Instructions

-* When you are done and ready for review you need to push your changes so I can see them.
+* When you are done and ready for review you need to push your changes so I can see them
 * Open `Git Bash` (windows search for it)
 * Type `cd C:\Git\learning-to-program` and hit enter
 * Type `git add .` and hit enter
   * This will stage your all changes in your local branch
 * Type `git commit -m "Assignment Changes"` and hit enter
   * This will create a commit with all the staged files in your local branch
-* Type `git push`
+* Type `git push` and hit enter
   * This will push your local commit(s) to your remote branch
-* Let me know which assignment you have done and I will take a look and review it.
+* Let me know which assignment you have done and I will take a look and review it